Amin-Sabbagh/Programming-Languages-and-Paradigms-Portfolio/README.md

 # Programming Languages and Paradigms Portfolio Piece

-This repository showcases this project I have completed during my studies.
+This repository showcases this project I have completed during my final year at university, worth 15 credits.
+I was taught 11 programming units and chose three to implement my solution.

 ### Assessment Overview